AnaZonia/moon_notes/Computers and Bash.md

 My GPU is Intel with 16GB.
 CUDA is a tool to speed up Deep Learning, and runs on Nvidia GPUs (which is what Hossein has).

+We have 8 cores - Janus has 64

 ## Bash basics
 [Intro to Shell](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/links-to-lessons.html)